-If you’re looking for a healthy treat that says, “I you,” look no further than our Be My Valentine , made with pumpkin, apples, honey, and of course, chia seed.
+If you’re looking for a healthy treat that says, “I you,” look no further than Einstein Pets , made with real ingredients like peanut butter, sweet potatoes, pumpkin, apples, coconut, honey, and of course, chia seed.
 All of the good stuff and none of the yucky stuff - it must be !

 5. Lean on me